angelicavanini/coding_potential_FT_RiboSeq/README.md

 #Investigating Coding Potential of Fusion Transcripts  through Ribosomal Profiling Data

 #in file "" there is the full script to analyse Ribo-seq data matching the Fusion Transcripts
-#in file "" there is the script to filter BlastN results of the positive control.
+#in file "positive_control_BlastN_filtering" there is the script to filter BlastN results of the positive control.